gapotchenko/Gapotchenko.FX/Source/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum.Crc32/README.md

 }
 ```

-That would allow to use the algorithm effortlessly from several places in the codebase:
+That would allow you to use the algorithm effortlessly from several places in the codebase later:

 ``` c#
 var checksum = FooCrc32.Instance.ComputeChecksum(...);